gieflij/data_structure/README.md

 This is about "data structure".
 All codes are regarding to data structure class.
+Some parts of the codes are from the class.

 stack_merge_1
 : merge two stacks then make new stack. but only use push and pop